British University Men's Gaelic Football Championship: History

-The first attempt to start a British colleges Gaelic football tournament was in 1989, but it lapsed the following year and was revived in 1991 by the University of Crewe and Alsager who hosted and won a five-team tournament.
-In 1992 Newcastle and Sunderland Universities hosted a ten-team event on converted rugby pitches, and St. Mary's, Strawberry Hill (London) took the first of its titles.
-The British Universities' Gaelic football Championship—as it then became—started back in the 1992/93 academic session.
-Twelve teams congregated on Páirc na hÉireann, Catherine-de-Barns Lane, Solihull, Birmingham, with Swansea recording Wales' first and only club championship success thus far.
-The competition had found its true 'home', both in terms of geography and facilities, and there it has remained ever since.
+The first attempt to start a British colleges Gaelic football tournament was in 1989, with the tournament revived in 1991 by the students at Crewe and Alsager College of Higher Education, who hosted and won a 5-team tournament.
+In 1992 Newcastle University and the University of Sunderland jointly hosted a 10-team event on converted rugby pitches, with St Mary's University College taking the first of its titles.

-The number of participants had risen to sixteen by 1994, but in 1995 an uncharacteristically heavy snowfall rendered the Páirc na hÉireann pitches unplayable, and the competition had to be cancelled.

-Although officially cancelled, eight of the 16 teams had already travelled to Birmingham and a hastily arranged tournament was played at a pitch in Erdington, with Luton University defeating Newcastle University in a keenly fought final.
+The tournament moved to its current home at Páirc na hÉireann in Solihull for the 1992-93 season, and increased to 12 teams, with Swansea University recording Wales' first and only club championship success to date.
+The number of participants rose again, to 16, in 1994.
+The 1995 tournament was interrupted by uncharacteristically heavy snowfall at Páirc na hÉireann, and while the official competition was cancelled, the 8 teams that had already travelled to the West Midlands played a hastily arranged tournament in Erdington, with Luton University defeating Newcastle University in a keenly fought final.

-The experience led to a championship review, arising out of which it was decided to divide Britain into four regions.
-Thus from 1996 the regions held their own qualification schemes, each sending two qualifying teams to the finals weekend.
+After the interrupted 1995 tournament, a championship review was conducted.
+Britain was divided into four regions, with each region holding qualifications and sending two qualifying teams to the finals weekend.
+This quota was raised to three teams per region in 1997, creating a 12-team finals tournament.
+In 2002, the British University Sports Association (now British Universities and Colleges Sport) recognised Gaelic football as an official university sport, giving university-affiliated teams access to further funding.

-The quota was raised to three teams per region in 1997, thus making for a 12-team weekend.
-In 1999 Joe McDonagh became the first GAA President to attend the British Universities' championships, and his lead has been followed by his successor, Seán McCague in 2001 and 2002.
+In 1999 Joe McDonagh became the first GAA President to attend the British Universities' championships, with his successor, Seán McCague, attending the tournament in 2001 and 2002.